 An awards dinner typically takes place on Friday night.
-It has been a fish fry (catfish fillets) and shrimp boil along with sausage, corn-on-the-cob, potatoes, specialty beers & soft drinks.
 There is live music and the certificates for the Welch Honey Judges and senior beekeeper certifications are awarded in an informal, enjoyable ceremony.
 It kicks off around 6:30 pm and wraps up around 9:30 pm.
-However, the music and dance enthusiasts of the bunch may linger until as late as 11 pm.
-In 2015, the event is planned to take place at The Retreat at Hiawassee River club house & pavillion (MAP from YHC to the dinner).
+In 2015, the event is planned to take place at The Retreat at Hiawassee River club house & pavilion (MAP from YHC to the dinner).

 Besides offering classes for beekeepers at all levels of experience, the Institute sponsors the Georgia Master Beekeeper Program (GA-MBP) and partners with the Welsh (U.K.) National Bee Keepers Association to provide one of North America’s only two licensing programs for Welsh Honey Judges.

 One of the most rewarding opportunities of the Institute is the annual Honey Show.
 Besides categories in honey, the Honey Show includes classes in photography, art, candles, section comb honey, mead, and beekeeping gadgets.
 We urge students to participate in the Institute Honey Show, even if you’ve never competed before.